test-user98/weather-app/README.md

 # weather-app
-A web app showing temp,windspeed, humidity and weather description for the Location provided.
+A web app showing temp, windspeed, humidity and weather description for the Location provided.
+YOu can check it out here: https://tinyurl.com/zfffvj5c

 ## Getting Started